rvsrvs/jasdev.github.io/_posts/2020-4-6-set-output-type.md

 If you scratched your head at this, don’t worry.
 I did, too.

 That’s the magic `setFailureType` generalizes and tucks away.
-In fact, we can _prove_ that somewhere in Apple’s closed source implementation, they too call `{ _ -> NewError in }` for some generic failure type, `NewError`.
+In fact, we can _prove_ that somewhere in Combine’s closed source, Apple calls `{ _ -> NewError in }` for some generic failure type, `NewError`.

 Before we do, it’s natural to ask if `Publisher`’s other associated type, [`Output`](https://developer.apple.com/documentation/combine/publisher/3204681-output), has the same affordance.

 ![](/public/images/search_for_set_output_type.png)

-Whelp.
-Time to write our own (!).
+Whelp—time to write our own (!).

 ## `Publisher.setOutputType(to:)`